 With that being said, Fleury will almost certainly play in the following game.
 Don’t think the Pens would sit him for the home opener.

-Topics: Marc-Andre Fleury
+Tags: Marc-Andre Fleury